Brand Awareness Marketing VS Direct Response Marketing

 When it comes to marketing your business, there’s no shortage of strategy or tactics or tools to use.

-One of which is brand awareness marketing, and the other one is direct response marketing…
+One of which is brand awareness marketing, and the other one is direct response marketing.

 Brand Awareness Marketing

-What we’re trying to do is create value for the marketplace and get our content in front of our target market.
+What brand awareness marketing is trying to do is reach more people, more often, create value for the marketplace and get your content in front of your target market.

 Direct Response Marketing

-But a really dangerous thing can happen when you start living full-time in the world of direct response marketing.
+But a dangerous thing can happen when you start living full-time in the world of direct response marketing.

-And it’s kinda merged over the last few years to a hybrid between brand awareness marketing and direct response marketing.
+So, this is where my strategy has evolved.
+And merged to create a hybrid between brand awareness marketing and direct response marketing.

 Here’s an example of how this might work:

 Brand Awareness Direct Response Hybrid Marketing